jpfleischer/lizardwizard/README.md

 <img src="https://i.pinimg.com/originals/81/f4/13/81f4137db4ad67bfd81ae4665c3a4177.png" width="200" height="200">

-It is time to make reptilian better.
+It is time to make reptilian better...
 Introducing lizardwizard.

 Use the following in a terminal, on a computer that has Python installed.